 The gas would be captured, liquefied and stored deep underground in offshore wells.
 Norwegian know-how would demonstrate how to burn fossil fuels without causing climate change.

 But in September 2013, Stoltenberg’s outgoing government pulled the plug, blaming high costs, low carbon prices and dwindling commercial interest.

-Mongstad is the latest casualty in the fledgling CCS sector, which has shrunk from 75 to 65 projects worldwide in the past year, according to ‘The Global Status of CCS: 2013’ report published by the Canberra-based Global CCS Institute.
+Mongstad is just one casualty in the fledgling CCS sector, which has shrunk from 75 to 60 projects worldwide in recent years, according to the ‘Global Status of CCS: 2014’ report published by the Global CCS Institute.

-Another issue is the sheer volume of compressed liquid CO2 that large-scale deployment of CCS would produce, requiring pipeline construction and geological exploration to find suitable storage.
+Another issue is the sheer volume of compressed liquid CO2 that CCS would produce, requiring pipeline construction and geological exploration to find suitable storage.

-"Continually, governments just kick the can down the road in the UK and in Europe," Professor Stuart Haszeldine of research group Scottish Carbon Capture & Storage (SCCS) told the BBC.
+The main obstacle to CCS development is insufficient policy support.
+"Continually, governments just kick the can down the road in the UK and in Europe," Prof Stuart Haszeldine of research group Scottish Carbon Capture & Storage (SCCS) told the BBC.

 Another culprit is the excessively low price of carbon.
 Utilities building CCS plants were supposed to be rewarded with excess carbon credits they could sell on the European carbon market.
-As the carbon price rose, the theory went, installing CCS would become standard practice.
+As the carbon price rose, installing CCS would become standard practice.

 Bellona recommends a variation on the Californian Emission Performance Standard (EPS), which limits power plant emissions to 500 grams of CO2 per kWh electricity produced.
 Modern coal power plants cannot match this, so they would have to install CCS.